Zhenev/bootcamp-portfolio/ds-machine-learning-in-business-2/README.md

 ## Goal:

 In this project, we build a model to predict amount of gold recovered from gold ore.
+The model is optimized by a custom, business need driven, model quality metric, a weightes sMAPE.

 ## Libraries used: